-Competitors should form teams of 4-6 members and choose one of the eleven Screenplays listed below as the basis of their brief, which they can answer using any medium or mixture of mediums – the judges will be hoping to see examples of 3D photoreal animation, 2D or 3D character animation, stop frame or any combination of the above, with or without live action elements/backplate acquisition.
-The final sequences should be between 15 and 30 seconds long and of HD quality.
+Competitors should form teams of 5 members and choose one of the eight Screenplays listed below as the basis of their brief, which they can answer using any medium or mixture of mediums – the judges will be hoping to see examples of 3D photoreal animation, 2D or 3D character animation, stop frame or any combination of the above, with or without live action elements/backplate acquisition.
+The final sequences should be 30 seconds long and of HD quality.

 Your chosen screenplay should act as your narrative – establishing character, environments and story; we want to see innovative treatments that take these narrative elements and turn them into engaging and challenging visual sequences.
 It is up to you to decide the screenplays Genre (Comedy, Horror, Thriller etc.) – you have creative freedom in this respect.

 Each team needs to produce a pitch document, outlining exactly how they intend to answer their chosen brief – the document should include a scene by scene breakdown/shotlist, a creative and technical treatment and can be supported by storyboards, mood boards, character/set designs and any other material the teams think relevant.